 The main determining factor of tea type is the way the Camellia sinensis leaves are processed after harvest.
 The variety of Camellia sinensis and the way it is grown (elevation, climate, exposure to sunlight, etc.) can vary from type-to-type.
 These variables affect the caffeine level, nutrient content, leaf appearance, aroma, liquor (the liquid resulting from when you steep the leaves), and the taste of the tea.
-For example, like we mentioned in Lesson 2, WHAT IS TEA, when Camellia sinensis is grown at higher elevations, the plants grow more slowly and acquire more complexity of flavor.
+For example, like we mentioned in our What is Tea? article, when Camellia sinensis is grown at higher elevations, the plants grow more slowly and acquire more complexity of flavor.
 Cultivating, harvesting, and producing tea *is* an art form - and we are geeking out big time at the thought of sharing it with you (!!).

 FOUR VARIABLES THAT DETERMINE TEA TYPE: